dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 var numbers = const RegExp(@'\d+');
 var someDigits = "llamas live 15 to 20 years";

-// check whether the reg exp has a match in a string assert(numbers.hasMatch(someDigits) == true);
+// Check whether the reg exp has a match in a string. assert(numbers.hasMatch(someDigits) == true);

-// loop through all matches
+// Loop through all matches.
 for (Match match in numbers.allMatches(someDigits)) {
-  print(match.group(0)); // 15, then 20
+  print(match.group(0)); // 15, then 20.
 }
 {% endpc %}